vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and successful SoundFont output at index 65,535.
 The full build is warning-free and all 20 CTest targets pass.

+### Share the identical NDS and OKI ADPCM nibble arithmetic

+Use one magnitude calculation and index-adjustment table for NDS IMA and OKI ADPCM.
+Their step tables, predictor widths, clipping rules, nibble order, and output scaling remain explicit in their respective decoders.
+Replace the NDS PSG duty switch with its eight-value table.
+This removes 33 production lines.

+The before/after decoder comparison matches PCM and metadata exactly for 363,280 NDS ADPCM cases, 2,048 OKI cases, and 240 PSG cases.
+Coverage includes every predictor index and packed byte, predictor extrema, long streams, empty input, masked duty parameters, and sample-rate defaults.
+Both decoder versions and their shared synth dependencies were compiled with AddressSanitizer and UBSan.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,